m-a-islam/tiny-web-app/README-LOCAL.md

  -   PHP (version 8.2 or higher)
  -   Composer (the PHP package manager)
  -   The following PHP extensions: `fileinfo` `pdo_sqlite`, `sqlite3`, `gd`, `bcmath`, and `zip`.
+ -   For uploading large files, ensure your PHP configuration allows it by setting `upload_max_filesize` and `post_max_size` to at least `10M` in your `php.ini` file.

 **2. The Step-by-Step Command Sequence**
 Please follow these steps exactly to get the application running.

 **Setup Instructions:**

 1. Clone the project and navigate into the `src` directory, as all commands must be run from there.